dominikkomar-github/Gym-Progress-Tracker/README.md

 Use code with caution.
 Run the Application

-    -Download or clone the repository.
+    Download or clone the repository.

     Navigate to the project directory in your terminal.